FINANCIAL AID RATE79%

 - * Accredited by the National Association of Schools of Art and Design, Commission on Accreditation (since 2004)

-Georgia Institute of Technology is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-A classification.
+Georgia Institute of Technology is a Member of National Collegiate Athletic Association (NCAA), with many of the sports belonging to the NCAA Division I-FBS classification.
 The most popular sports played are listed below:

 - Baseball (Atlantic Coast Conference)